Oracle State Park

-Oracle State Park is a state park of Arizona, US, preserving 3948 acre in the northeastern foothills of the Santa Catalina Mountains.
-The park is named after the nearby town of Oracle.
-Oracle State Park serves as a wildlife refuge, and is open during the winter from 9am – 5pm, and during the summer from 8am - 4pm.
-In October 2011 Arizona State Parks agreed to reopen Oracle on a limited basis with a $40,000 budget if the park's Friends group can raise $21,000 in additional funds.
+Oracle State Park is a state park of Arizona, United States, preserving 3948 acre in the northeastern foothills of the Santa Catalina Mountains.
+The park is named after the nearby town of Oracle and serves as a wildlife refuge.
 The park has more than 15 mi of hiking trails, including 7 mi of the Arizona Trail.

 History

 Starting in 1902, the area that is now the park was owned and operated as a cattle ranch by Neal Kannally and his family.
+Kannally journeyed from his home in Illinois to a tuberculosis health resort in what is not Oracle.
+As Neal's health improved, his brother Lee joined him in Arizona and purchased a 160-acre ranch nearby.
 At its largest, the ranch encompassed 50,000 acres, most of which was eventually sold off to mining companies.

 The remaining property was occupied until Neal's last remaining sibling, Lucile, bequeathed it to the Defenders of Wildlife organization in 1976, and ten years later, the land was donated to the state of Arizona to create a wildlife refuge.

+In October 2011, Arizona State Parks agreed to reopen Oracle on a limited basis with a $40,000 budget if the park's Friends group can raise $21,000 in additional funds.

 In 2014, the International Dark-Sky Association designated Oracle State Park as a Dark Sky Park.